THE FALL OF DON JUAN

 NATALIE.
 Guilt?
 Why?

 WITNESS.
-Yes, but none as charming as you.
+But none as charming as you.

 WITNESS.
 Marriage is often not a good idea.